interferon beta-1b (rbe)

 Care must be taken when Betaferon is used with some medicines, including some used to treat fever and pain.

-The following medicines which are commonly used by people with MS are safe to take while using Betaferon:
+The following medicines commonly used by people with MS have been well tolerated whilst using Betaferon:

 - corticosteroids such as hydrocortisone, prednisone or prednisolone